Quebec – Path of Conquest: Synopsis

-The population of Quebec, totalling more than three million residents and countless others living abroad, rather than being easily conquered, will become a new front in the war.
+The population of Quebec, totalling more than three million residents and countless others living abroad have become a new front in the war.
 Farmers, factory workers and the ordinary citizen in Quebec have thrown themselves into the war effort.
 The workers who have a rich heritage of Québécois crafts and hand-made products have been turned into a modern industrial workforce able to handle the most complex and sophisticated machinery.